QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

  The sixth entry specifies that the constraint is realized as a non-linear spring-damper element (defined via an the spring ID number).
 If no spring or damper element is selected the constraint is realized as a stiff connection.
  The last 6 entries specify which degrees of freedom are constrained (either stiff or with a spring damper element): the three translational and three rotational degrees of freedom.
 For these entries 0 is interpreted as unconstrained (free) and 1 is interpreted as constrained.
 A spring-damper element is always acting along **all** the constrained degrees of freedom at the same time.

- The coordinate system for these constraints is defined by the type that JointID1 is connected to.
-If Joint1ID is connected to Joint2ID, or the transition piece, the coordinate system in which this constrained is carried out is that of Joint1ID.
-If Joint1ID is connected to the ground, the constraint is realized in the global world coordinate system.
+ The coordinate system in which the constraints are defined is the coordinate system of JointID1.

  An exemplary :code:`SUBCONSTRAINTS` table is shown below.
 In this example all joints in the table are connected directly to the transition piece.